papercups-io/papercups/README.md

 ### To start your server

-- Install dependencies with `mix deps.get`
+- Install backend dependencies with `mix deps.get`
+- Install frontend dependencies with `cd assets && npm install`
 - Create and migrate your database with `mix ecto.setup`
 - Start the server with `mix phx.server`